 The moves in your workout are compound movements using multiple muscle groups at a time, like box jumps.

 They are quick and intense often with a minimal recovery period.

 You will effectively build muscle as your body continues to burn calories with a higher metabolism.

 Unsure of which to choose for your exercise routine?
 Ask a personal trainer!

 The Burn: 322 – 478 calories/hour

 Next up is the elliptical machine!
-This type of physical activity will boost your stamina, puts less stress on your joints, and improves your balance.
+This type of physical activity will boost your stamina, puts less stress on your joints, and improve your balance.

 This machine targets your entire body.
 For your lower body, you’re working your booty and thighs.

 Through your torso, you’re targeting your core.
 For your upper body, you’re hitting your biceps, chest, and triceps.

 The most important thing to remember when using this machine is that resistance and incline are key!